What Is A Contingent House Listing, And What Does It Mean?

-House hunting on the real estate market can be an exciting yet stressful time for home buyers searching for their dream home.
-But what happens when you come across a house you really like and it’s listed as “contingent”?
+House hunting on the real estate market can be an exciting yet stressful time for many home buyers searching for the perfect property.
+But what happens when you come across a house you really like, and it’s listed as “contingent”?

 What Does Contingent Mean In Real Estate?

 First, let’s define what “contingent” means in terms of a home that’s on the market and its availability for purchase.

 A contingent house listing means that an offer on a new home has been made, the seller has accepted it and the home is now under contract.
 But before the final sale can advance, some criteria need to be met.
 These contingencies are clauses in the sales contract, which can include matters that deal with appraisal, home inspection and mortgage approval.

 Before a house can have a contingent listing status, the homeowner must accept the prospective buyer’s offer with the understanding that the real estate transaction will only be completed once certain conditions are satisfied.
 The buyer’s specific requirements determine which contingency is listed on the purchase agreement.

 Below are the most common types of contingencies you could use on your offer as a prospective buyer: